 Let’s run to God and ask Him to change us, to kick out the ingratitude so that gratitude can move in—not because Thanksgiving tells us to, but because He’s a Savior worthy of our unending praise (Rev. 4:11)!

 As we peel potatoes and chop pecans and spray whipped cream atop pies, let’s choose gratitude—real, gospel-driven, grace-enabled, overjoyed gratitude.

 It’s not about a single day, but a lifestyle.
 Let’s live it.

-This post originally appeared on the Lies Young Women Believe blog.
+This post was originally published on the Lies Young Women Believe blog.